5 pets at RSPCA Essex who are looking for loving new homes

 Gender - Female

-If you want to adopt Odette you can view their full profile here.
+If you want to adopt Flo you can view their full profile here.

-Odette is a dog who is described as an "affectionate companion that would bring a great deal of joy to any family".
+Flo came into the RSPCA after her current owners were no longer able to care for her.

-She is quite "sociable" so would be fine to be in a "bustling family environment" with young children.
+She is described as rather "sensitive" and "shy" so she will need a calm home where she can settle in at her own pace.

 Age - Four years old

-If you want to adopt Joker you can view their full profile here.
+If you want to adopt Noel you can view their full profile here.

-Joker is described as "a bit of a character" who has plenty of wisdom but also a lot of energy.
+Noel was found injured as a stray and is a cat who has found life a bit overwhelming so far.

-He's not too keen on being picked up but after a bit of time he'll likely warm up to new owners.
+However, he has recently started to enjoy rubs and head scratches from people he knows, so is showing signs of progress.

 Recommended reading: